 The main garden is deer-fenced and measures 50 ft wide by 60 ft long for a total of 3,000 sqft.
 We’ve been working on the garden since we moved here in 2014.
 It gets better every year!

 In 2018, we grew in about 650 sqft of terraced semi-raised beds.
 In 2019, it was a little over double that with new beds created using strawbales.
-This year, we’ll be growing in all available space within the deer-fenced garden AND starting to expand into the roughly 30ft x 100ft strip between the garden and the road.
+In 2020, we expanded to all available space within our deer-fenced garden and made 3 terraces with buried wood under them in the 30ft x 100ft strip North of the garden.
+Unfortunately, the soil in this area was too compacted from the neighbor very thoughtfully leveling the ground and I wasn’t able to dig in it.

-The entire garden area is on a gentle north-facing slope.
+The entire main garden and North garden area are on a gentle north-facing slope.
 Supposedly that’s a bad thing, but it’s one of the sunniest areas on our wooded property.

 Where My Seeds Are Coming From This Year